Healthy Homes Assessment Clive

 Insulation Clive

-Underfloor and ceiling insulation is mandatory for all rent houses since July 1, 2019.
-All landlords and property managers are required to make sure that the insulation is in line with standards that are in line with the latest quality.
-In certain situations, the old ceiling insulation as well as insulation within the sub floor space may require to be added or replaced.
+Insulation for underfloor and ceilings has been compulsory for all rent houses from 1 July 2019.
+All landlords and property managers should ensure that the insulation is in line with standards that are in line with the latest quality.
+In some cases, old ceiling insulation as well as insulation within the sub floor space might need to be topped up or replaced.

-A well-insulated house will help to control condensation and lessen the likelihood of mould and damp, and will also make it easier for the home to hold the heat.
+A house that is well-insulated will help to control condensation and lower the chance of mould and dampness and it will make an easier task for the house to hold warmth.

-The "R" stands for thermal resistance and is a measure of how well the insulation resists heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" refers to thermal resistance and it is a measurement of how well the insulation can withstand heat flow.
+The higher the R-value, the more effective the insulation.

 • Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3